davidlonjon/toolbox/README.md

 $ ./toolbox/bootstrap.sh
 ```

-Log of and log in again.
+Log off and log in again.

 Credits
 =======